Navigation to flight cancellation

 The statute of limitations for asserting your passenger rights for compensation in the event of a flight cancellation varies by country.
-In the U.K. you have 6 years from the date of your flight cancellation to claim compensation.
 But in which country should you claim against the airline?
-Just like the statute of limitations, this differs across the EU.
-In Germany, for example, the passenger can choose the country court in which to make their claim based on the following factors:
+In all European countries the passenger can choose the country court in which to make their claim based on the following factors:

 - Departure airport

 Overview of the limitation period of selected countries:

 What to do when a flight is cancelled

 First things first - don’t panic!
 This is difficult when, on top of simply trying to get to your destination, you now have to figure out your rights as a passenger.
 We understand that this is no easy task.
 Always remember that laws are in place to protect your rights as a passenger.

 So, there is no reason to be stressed at the airport as you do still have time.
 However, before you make your claim - whichever method you choose - be sure to have all relevant documents prepared to ensure the best possible outcome.